 Christmas Things to Do in Durango

 Check out Noel Night, Durango’s annual Christmas party featuring live music, pop-up shops from local businesses, delicious food, and more.
-Visit the Animas Museum to experience its Old-Fashioned Christmas Bazaar.
+Visit the Animas Museum to experience its old-fashioned Christmas Bazaar.
 Catch a family-friendly Christmas performance from the Durango Choral Society or the Bar D Wranglers.
-Experience the local winter wonderland from a horse-drawn sleigh ride with Rapp Corral.
-Grab the kids and hop on the The Polar Express, where the whole family can drink hot chocolate and read books in their pajamas before meeting Santa!
-Or take a trip on the Cascade Canyon Train into the San Juan National Forest so you can cut down your own Christmas tree.
-(Don’t worry!
-It’s good for the forest!)
+Experience the local winter wonderland on a horse-drawn sleigh ride with Buck’s Livery.
+Grab the kids and hop on the Cascade Canyon Train, where the whole family can drink hot chocolate and read books in their pajamas before meeting Santa.
+Or stop by San Juan National Forest, where you can cut down your own Christmas tree (Don’t worry!
+It’s good for the forest!).

-Frequently ranked as one of the best Christmas towns in the U.S., Frankenmuth is the perfect vacation spot for the holidays.
-Michigan’s Little Bavaria (as it’s often called) embraces small-town German charm and the traditional Christmas spirit with holiday things to do and see like sleigh rides, nativity scenes, dazzling light displays, and pop-up markets.
+Frequently ranked as one of the best Christmas towns in the U.S., Frankenmuth is the perfect holiday vacation spot.
+Michigan’s Little Bavaria embraces small-town German charm and the traditional Christmas spirit with holiday things to do and see like sleigh rides, nativity scenes, dazzling light displays, and pop-up markets.
 If you love everything Christmas, Frankenmuth is the place to be!